DSand313/Muh_Repository/Metrocar_Project/Project_Files/README.md

 ## Metrocar Funnel Analysis

 This is the SQL code for the funnel analysis.
-In it, I run a basic analysis of the five stages of the funnel: app downloads, signups, ride requests, transactions, and reviews.
+In it, I run a few different analyses with varying degrees of granularity regarding the funnel stages.

-## Metrocar SQL Insights
+* The first version of code that I run